 The new output is kinda a form of escrow.
 The funds are now tied down and separated from the rest of the funds in the channel.
-How does this help all the nodes to play nice and complete the payment?
+How does this help all the nodes to play nice and complete the payment in an atomic fashion?

 The general flow: